top of page

 The Scarcity Factor (And Why the Market Is Heating Up)

 In recent years, something has shifted.
-As Jane has moved toward retirement, production seems to have slowed dramatically, with only limited pieces released intermittently.
+As Jane has moved toward retirement, production seems to have slowed dramatically.
+Limited pieces are released intermittently.
 She’s also no longer widely seen at miniature shows, which used to be one of the primary ways collectors could acquire her work.
-And whenever supply tightens in a market like ours… demand doesn’t just stay steady—it accelerates!
+Whenever supply tightens in a market like ours, demand doesn’t just stay steady—it accelerates!

 The Frenzy: A Market in Motion